 It was the middle of summer when the first major negative raised its ugly head.

-For months they’d all just got on with their work, Miles had secured a few new customers, had lost a couple, Laura and he had got the thing down to a fine art, she ran day to day operations, he found new custom and sometimes she did that part of it if a lady’s powers of persuasion were better.
+For months they’d all just got on with their work, Miles had secured a few new customers, had lost a couple, Laura and he had got the thing down to a fine art, she ran day to day operations, he found new customers and sometimes she did that part where a lady’s powers of persuasion were better.

 Had there been a project going, he’d have let Jenny B go to it.

 Someone had started scuttling boats.
 Apart from the cost of the boats, there was the loss of business, the skippers of those boats paid Miles the 5% as they always had and if the boat was in dry dock for repair they paid nothing – this is how they did things.
 But those boats were those men’s livelihoods and without those livelihoods, they were in trouble.

 It was difficult enough during the transition from the EU to the new Britain – the greedy ghouls had got in of course and monopolized things and if anything, things were worse than how they’d been before – it was not easy and Miles was forever getting advice on how the regulations had changed yet again.

 Now, to have boats scuttled – scuttled mind, not wear and tear or age – this was outrageous.
 He’d understand if they’d hit him via Laura or the Jennies, via some of his deals which didn’t affect any one else and it wasn’t as if the boats were more than 47% of the income – it was just that those innocent men were paying for his messing with the Man.

 And it was not in a way which could be tracked – for weeks nothing happened – and then something else did.
 By the time the third boat had been sunk, it was time to have a conference of high-ups, plus Jenny B and one or two others.